code-master-7/oop_in_java_notes/README.md

 **Explanation:**

-1. A `FileWriter` object is created to write to the file "output.txt".
+1. A `FileWriter` object is created to write to the file "output.txt."
 2. A `BufferedWriter` object is created using the `FileWriter` for efficiency.
 3. The `write()` method writes the specified text to the file.
 4. The `newLine()` method adds a new line.